niedbalski/juju-suspend/README.md

 Juju suspend/resume
 ===================

-Juju pluging for suspend and resume a juju environment for avoid wasted resources.
+Juju plugin for suspend and resume a juju environment for avoid wasted resources.

 # Warning